tarasowski/javascript-pocketguide/async-js/1_promises.md

 # Promises Step by Step

-Here is the definition of promises for dummies
+Here is a step by step guide for dummies

 ## What is a promise?

 One way of thinking about the `Promise` is the future value.
 Another possibility that are `Promises` are giving us is the possibility to subscribe to the completion event.
-(Promises are eager = it executes immediately vs. Observables are lazy = executes only if we subscribe).
+(Promises are eager = they execute immediately vs. Observables are lazy = execute only if we subscribe to them).

+**Note:** Promises are immutable once resolved (from the outside it cannot be changed to any port or outside of the system)

 ## How to create a Promise?